fchouteau/tds-google-colab-demo/README.md

 ### Limitations

-- Long calculations w/ guarantees
+- Long calculations w/ guarantees (you can checkpoint your models on colab though)

+- Code syncing / huge codebase & huge datasets

 - Full control over installation and data

 ---